 Initial consultation and treatment:

-30 minute verbal consultation via telephone or video call prior to the home visit to discuss topics relevant to your dog's massage treatment, including your dog's: medical history, diagnosed conditions, daily activities and what you hope the massage treatment will help to achieve
+30 minute verbal consultation to discuss topics relevant to your dog's massage treatment, including your dog's: medical history, diagnosed conditions, daily activities and what you hope the massage treatment will help to achieve (this conversation can take place at the start of the home visit, or via telephone or video call in advance)

 1 hour home visit primarily focused on hands-on massage treatment